Vaccines help build lasting protection for your child.

 • The loss of an arm or leg

-Which vaccines are available in schools in my province?
+Which vaccines are offered at school in my province?

 HPV vaccine (human papillomavirus)